Naaman in the Bible

 The king of Syria said, "Go!
 I will send a letter to the king of Israel."
 So Naaman went, taking with him ten talents of silver, six thousand shekels of gold, and ten suits of clothes.

-He brought the letter to the king of Israel, saying, "Now when this letter has come to you, behold, I have sent Naaman my servant to you, that you may heal him of his leprosy."
+And he brought the letter to the king of Israel, saying, And now, when this letter comes to thee, behold, I have sent Naaman my servant to thee, that thou mayest cure him of his leprosy.

 Now when Elisha the man of God heard that the king of Israel had torn his clothes, he sent word to the king, asking, “Why have you torn your clothes?
 Just let Naaman come to me, and he shall know that there is a [true] prophet in Israel.”

-So Naaman came with his horses and with his chariots, and stood at the door of the house of Elisha.
+And Naaman came with his horses and with his chariot, and stood at the doorway of the house of Elisha.

 So Naaman went down and dipped himself in the Jordan seven times, according to the command of the man of God.
 Then his skin was restored and became like the skin of a small boy, and he was clean.